-I am sure, you must have heard the announcement Google made sometime earlier regarding the changes it intended to introduce to the Google Sync service used to connect devices to Google services.
-Google had then made it clear to consumer users of free Google Apps that it would no longer support new Exchange ActiveSync (EAS) connections from Windows PCs and tablets to sync email, calendar and contacts from Gmail.
-This was effective from 30th January, 2013.
-Consumers who haven’t paid attention to this announcement are likely to suffer, because Google changing the way it supports EAS.
+I am sure; you must have heard the announcement Google made sometime earlier regarding the changes it intended to introduce to the Google Sync service used to connect devices to Google services.
+Google had then made it clear to consumer users of free Google Apps that it would no longer support new Exchange ActiveSync (EAS) connections from Windows PCs and tablets to sync email, calendar, and contacts from Gmail.
+Consumers who haven’t paid attention to this announcement are likely to suffer because Google changing the way it supports EAS.

-That said, as a workaround Microsoft has made certain recommendations that are likely to benefit you and still use the service, uninterrupted.
-You can sync Google services with Windows 8 or Windows RT.
+That said, as a workaround, Microsoft has made certain recommendations that are likely to benefit you and still use the service, uninterrupted.
+You can sync Google services with Windows.
 Here’s how.

-This article is not for consumers who are already have their Google account connected to their PC running Windows 8 and Windows RT via the Mail, People or Calendar apps.
+This article is not for consumers who already have their Google account connected to their Windows PC via the Mail, People, or Calendar apps.

 To use your Google contacts with the Mail, People, Calendar, and Messaging apps, you will first be required to add them from Microsoft website.
 Here’s how you can add an account to your Microsoft account.

 Go to the Microsoft account overview webpage and sign in.